dpinela/mmm/mw-protocol.md

 When sent by the server, this message also has the SenderUID header field set to the UID that has been assigned to the client.

+### Disconnect (Type 3)

+Sent by the client to signal an intent to disconnect from the server.
+Contains no fields.

+### Ping (Type 12)

+Sent regularly by the client to verify that the connection is still alive.
+Contains one unused field:

+- ReplyValue (32-bit unsigned integer)